Loading...

 The earliest golden coins found in Britain were minted in Gaul.

-Archaeologists believe this shows that the people of the Iron Age Britain had links with Europe.
+Archeologists believe this shows that the people of the Iron Age Britain had links with Europe.

 Minting is the method for making coins.

-That was one of our keywords, did you remember?
-Minting at this time involved making a clay mould and melting metal pellets inside, which were then stamped with your chosen design.
+Did you remember?
+Minting at this time involved making a claim old and melting metal pellets inside which were then stamped with your chosen design.

-Archaeologists believe that this shows that Iron Age Britain had connections with Europe.
+Archeologists believe that this shows that Iron Age Britain had connections with Europe.

 The Celtic people soon started minting their own coins too.

-Archaeologists aren't sure how the coins were used, but they may have been traded for important items or used to arrange agreements in other countries.
+Archeologists aren't sure how the coins were used, but they may have been traded for important items or used to arrange agreements in other countries.

 Can you see the photo of the coins here?
-The coins were minted in Britain, but were in an Ancient Roman style.
+The coins were minted in Britain, but were in an ancient Roman style.

-Archaeologists think these coins were used to trade luxury goods with other countries.
+Archeologists think these coins were used to trade luxury goods with other countries.

-It shows that Iron Age Britain had links and connections with the ancient Roman Empire because the coins were so similar in style to the Roman coins, and they were also used to trade.
+It shows that Iron Age Britain had links and connections with the ancient Roman empire because the coins were so similar in style to the Roman coins.

 Let's check what we've learned so far.